-A monetary contribution may be made to a noncandidate committee or to a candidate committee (unless you are a ballot issue committee or independent expenditure ("Super PAC") committee) by check, debit card, credit card, or cash.
+A monetary contribution may be made to a noncandidate committee or to a candidate committee (unless you are a ballot issue committee or an Independent Expenditure Committee) by check, debit card, credit card, or cash.
 Cash contributions of more than \$100 shall not be accepted by the noncandidate committee without issuing a receipt to the contributor.